thomasWeise/aitoa-code/README.md

 ## License

 The copyright holder of this package is Prof. Dr. Thomas Weise (see Contact).
-The package is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+The package is licensed under the MIT License.

 ## Contact